Tax planning for 30 June 2022

 Small businesses (turnover <$500m) can claim an immediate deduction for assets acquired, first used or installed ready for use, from 6 October 2020 until 30 June 2022, costing under $150,000 (GST exclusive) through temporary full expensing!

 If carrying on a business from your home, pro rata tax deductions for interest or rent, insurance etc are available but impact on the main residence exemption from capital gains tax.

-Bonuses and fees for the 2018/2019 year need to be approved at meetings and in place prior to 30 June 2022 but may be paid in the subsequent year.
+Bonuses and fees for the 2021/2022 year need to be approved at meetings and in place prior to 30 June 2022 but may be paid in the subsequent year.

 Private company loans

-Any loans to shareholders or associates during 2017/2018 need to be repaid on or before 15 May 2019, unless a formal loan agreement is put in place, with annual minimum principal repayments and interest.
+Any loans to shareholders or associates during 2021/2022 need to be repaid on or before 15 May 2023 unless a formal loan agreement is put in place, with annual minimum principal repayments and interest.

 Sale of investments

 Delay the sale until after year end where a gain is anticipated to defer tax for a year.

 Crystallise any capital losses in the tax year to offset against any gains made in the same year.